Skip to main content

 #

 The setup is designed to be generic.
-To use it for a different context — medical transcription, legal depositions, podcast transcription, whatever — you just need to:
+To use it for a different context — medical transcription, legal depositions, podcast transcription, whatever — you can combine the features you need:

 The alignment model is selected automatically based on the detected language.
 The diarization is language-agnostic.
 The Docker container, GPU setup, and caching logic don’t change.